digitalcolony/Simple-Soundboard/README.md

 # Soundboard
-This code creates a Soundboard on a single page using PHP, Javascript, HTML5 and CSS.
+This code creates a Soundboard on a single page using PHP, Javascript, JQuery, HTML5 and CSS.

   1. Create a new folder and place all the MP3 drops you wish to have on the soundboard.
   2. On the top of the index.php file define that folder where is says $mp3directory.